fauxnik/dv-message-box/README.md

 });
 ```

-There's an obvious advantage to using the Promise class, as it prevents deep indentation of code, even for long chains of actions.
+There's an obvious advantage to using the method overloads that return a Promise object, as doing so prevents deep indentation of code, even for long chains of actions.